crtzn/grill-house-realtime-ordering/README.md

 About
 EasyGrill is a web-based ordering management and billing system with analytics, crafted for SeoulMeat Korean Grill House, a samgyeopsal restaurant serving unlimited Korean dishes.
 Built as a capstone project for our Bachelor of Science in Information Technology (BSIT) at the Polytechnic University of the Philippines – Santa Maria Campus, it modernizes the restaurant’s manual processes.
 By digitizing ordering and billing, EasyGrill eliminates errors, reduces staff workload, and enhances customer dining experiences through real-time functionality and actionable insights.

+| Approach: We used a monolithic frontend structure, combining customer and admin interfaces in a single Next.js codebase for simplicity and unified deployment.

 ---

 Key Features